Louise Grant, MClinSci (Periop), RN, MACORN, MACN

 Conclusion: Health professionals of all levels of experience encounter communication difficulties.
 With increased experience, health professionals are able to filter out unwanted sounds provided the OR is not too noisy.
 Consideration needs to be given to the use of space and positioning of noise emitting equipment to optimise communication in the OR.
 Furthermore, communication can be facilitated by the judicious use of non-verbal communication.

-Grant, Louise C. Mrs; Nicholson, Pat F. Associate Professor; Davidson, Bronwyn Associate Professor; and Manias, Elizabeth Professor
+Grant, Louise C.; Nicholson, Pat F.; Davidson, Bronwyn; and Manias, Elizabeth

 "'Can you hear me?'
 Barriers to and facilitators of communication in the presence of noise in the operating room,"